 Don’t get me wrong, I love doing my Google Maps Business View work (Street View inside), but having to blur faces always feels wrong.
-It’s what we all use to great each other, show our emotions.
+It’s what we all use to greet each other, show our emotions.
 So when I took a break from work to see friends at MCM London Comic Con this Saturday I knew I’d be enjoying myself.
 Here’s a few favorites and the gallery.
 If you’re in one and want a copy feel free to get in touch.
 I’ll be back Sunday, if you want a shot just ask.

 1&2: The best headpiece of the show.
 This young lady and her father parked next to me in the morning, I didn’t get to see the full costume until the evening.
 Awesome eh?
 3: Like the idea of PREDATOR Dark Ages?
 I do!
 Check out @Predator_DA and see the teams first trailer.

 4: Fellow Whovians DON’T BLINK!
 You may not recognise Sarah Louise Madison without her makeup but she’s the lead weeping angel.
 5: I loved how the blacks and reds of this photographers stop matched the black and red Canon theme.
 And just as I was about to shoot his daughter wanted in on the photo 6: these girls asked if I was taking photos for others and did I charge.
 Hell no, MCM is my time off the clock!
 Their father is a fellow Trekkie, apparently he likes shouting “Shatner!” to get the rest of the family to overact a little 7: Clive Double had these four acting out an attack.
 Gruesome!
 8: Gary Nicholls blew me away with the steampunk artwork he’s creating.
 A set of limited edition prints on aluminium.